dlstreamer/pipeline-server/docs/running_video_analytics_serving.md

 | GPU       | /dev/dri    |              |           | GPU            |
 | NCS2      |             | /dev/bus/usb |c 189:* rmw| MYRIAD         |
 | HDDL-R    | /dev/ion    | /var/tmp     |           | HDDL           |

+## NCS2 Limitation
+DL Streamer pipelines can only target a single neural network model to each NCS2 accelerator in a system.
+For pipelines that contain multiple models
+(for example, [emotion_recognition](/pipelines/gstreamer/emotion_recognition/1/pipeline.json)), only a single element can have its device property set to MYRIAD.
+Other elements in the pipeline must target other accelerators (for example, CPU, GPU).
+In the case the system has `N` NCS2 accelerators available then up to `N` elements can have their device property set to MYRIAD.

 # Developer Mode